-James Bond Card Game
+Playing the James Bond Card Game

 James Bond is a fast-paced card game played with a standard 52-card deck of playing cards that involves two players racing to get six sets of matching cards before their opponent.
 This game is relatively new and great for families.

-How To Play James Bond
+How To Play the James Bond Card Game

 James Bond requires speed and memory to win.
 It is a relatively easy game to set up and play.
 Follow these steps to get started:

 - Shuffle a standard deck of 52 cards thoroughly.
 Be sure to remove the Joker cards.

 - Deal each player six stacks of four face-down cards.
 These stacks of cards are called "books."